Alexander Aaronsohn: Early life

 Aaronsohn's parents emigrated from Romania to Palestine with other Jewish families and founded the community of Zikhron Ya'akov in the fertile region south of Mount Carmel.
 Aaronsohn was born in this small village and grew up amongst a blossoming agricultural community.

 In 1910 Aaronsohn left for America on the advice of his brother who headed the Jewish Experiment Station at Atlit.
 He received his naturalization papers a few days after arrival and obtained work with the Department of Agriculture.

-Aaronsohn returned to Palestine in July 1913 intending to make Zionist propaganda to spread to the United States.
-Two months after his return Aaronsohn learned of an attack on a well-respected Jewish doctor by four Arabs and the rape of a young sixteen-year-old Jewish girl.
+Aaronsohn returned to Palestine with the goal of taking motion pictures and stereopticon views that he would use to make Zionist propaganda.
+He then planned to share this media in the United States.

+Two months after his return Aaronsohn learned of an attack on a well-respected Jewish doctor by four Arabs and the abduction of a sixteen-year-old girl.
 This event shocked Aaronsohn and he vowed to form a strong society that would protect the life and honor of villagers.